2025 Mentoring Program Banner - Join the waitlist

 Can I withdraw from the program at any time?

-The mentor or mentee can withdraw from the program at any time by providing notice in writing.
+The mentor or mentee can withdraw from the program at any time by providing notice in writing to their paired mentor/mentee and to the NIBA team at events@niba.com.au.
 However, as numbers are limited, participants are expected to complete the program in good faith.

 Who should I contact for more information?